User Guide

 -

-plots the weight history of the first client in the FitBook. -
+graph 1plots the weight history of the first client in the FitBook. -

 Example: